NuHepMC/Spec/README.md

 standard, it is suggested that the complete list of status codes used by an implementation are included in the `"NuHepMC.VertexStatusInfo"` and `"NuHepMC.ParticleStatusInfo"` attributes.

+#### G.S.3 Target Atomic Abundances

+Using the flux-averaged total cross section, it is straightforward to compute partial cross sections for specific final states, interaction modes, and components of the overall target material used in a run.
+An example of the last of these is a flux-averaged cross section for interactions with `C` when a composite `CH` target was simulated.

+In some cases, it can be desirable to use an existing vector to create cross-section predictions for a target material with a different composition than the one initially used, _e.g._, distributions for `CH_2` from a vector generated for a `CH` target.
+Making such predictions requires a knowledge of the flux-averaged relative abundances of the nuclides present in the original target material.
+For situations in which these are known at the start of a run, a
+`HepMC3::VectorStringAttribute` named
+`"NuHepMC.TargetMaterialRelativeAtomicAbundance`
+may be stored in the `HepMC3::GenRunInfo`.
+Each element of the vector should be a string of the form `"100ZZZAAA0[x]"` containing a nuclear PDG code and the corresponding relative abundance enclosed in square brackets, `"[x]"`.
+For nuclides with a relative abundance of 1, the nuclear PDG code may optionally be used alone.
+For example, a pure `CH_2` target might be represented in this format as `["1000060120[0.5]", "1000010010"]`.

+For realistic experimental simulations that involve a detector and a non-uniform neutrino beam, the flux-averaged relative abundances are typically difficult to calculate analytically.
+While running estimates of the abundances can in principle be obtained as the generator runs (using techniques akin to those in [E.C.4](#ec4-estimated-flux-averaged-total-cross-section)), alternative approaches will generally be simpler to implement.
+Cases in which a particular detector material is of interest can be addressed by selecting events based on their position within the lab frame (_c.f._ [E.R.5](#er5-lab-position)).
+Further exploration of this topic is left to future standardization efforts focused on neutrino fluxes and detector geometries.

 ## Event Metadata